 Finally, also know that since 2003, four patents have been filed by a pastel research institute.
 The seeds, cold pressed, give a anti-oxidant cosmetic oil (limiting the aging of the skin) and very moisturizing.
 All you have to do is test it on your skin !

 - Where to see pastel?
-A Montgeard, in the public garden facing the market hall.
+A Montgeard, behind the church.

 - Where to buy cosmetics?
 At the store "Comptoir d'Isatis" in Nailloux Outlet Village or in several regional products shops.

-- Where to see a demonstration of pastel dyeing?
-See our blog article on Roumens and Heritage, Culture and Territories.
+- How to see a demonstration of pastel dyeing? contact the association Heritage, Culture and Territories in Montgeard or thePastel Blues Workshop in Roumens.